-\equiv \uparrow Account SAVE CHANGE STATUS 0 ¢ Θ 12060261243 > Service configurati on > Voice e calls > Outgoing calls Service configuration Voice calls configura ition Outgoing calls configuration Voice calls > Outgoing calls 30 ^ Override identity Codec connectivity profile Unknown Override Coverride Identity , ^ Max bandwidth 100 kbps - Always • 1 " Max incoming bandwidth 1000 kbps ÷ If Different From Account ID and Aliases l Max outgoing bandwidth 1000 kbps • If Different From All Customer Accounts 1 If Different From All Accounts in the Specified L .
-1 Associated number ~ I. If Different From All Accounts in the Specified l Dialing rules > L If Different From All Accounts in the Specified Fraud detection > Outgoing calls > Display name Incoming calls > Ŧ F011
+\equiv \uparrow Account SAVE CHANGE STATUS 0 ¢ Θ 12060261243 > Service configurat ion > Voice e calls > Outgoing calls Service configuration Voice calls configura ation Outgoing calls configuration Voice calls > Outgoing calls 30 ^ Override identity Codec connectivity profile Unknown Override Coverride Identity Max bandwidth 100 kbps • Always • 1 " Max incoming bandwidth 1000 kbps - If Different From Account ID and Aliases ł Max outgoing bandwidth 1000 kbps • If Different From All Customer Accounts 1 If Different From All Accounts in the Specified ı Associated number ~ l If Different From All Accounts in the Specified ı Dialing rules > L If Different From All Accounts in the Specified 1 Fraud detection > 1 Outgoing calls > 1 Display name Incoming calls > Ŧ 2013

-- Never Accepts and continues relaying any identity value supplied by the remote party.
-This assumes that the remote party is trusted and undertakes full responsibility for the display number and name supplied. - If Different From Account ID and Aliases The identity could be the ID of the account that is authorized for the call - or any of the aliases assigned to this account.
-This allows a customer who is assigned two extra DIDs in addition to his primary number to place outgoing calls using any of these DIDs as his identity. - If Different From All Customer Accounts An identity is considered valid if it matches an account ID (or account alias) of any of this customer's accounts.
-This is ideal for SIP trunking types of services, when a customer has his own IP PBX that contains multiple phone lines (extensions) provided on it.
+- Never accepts and continues relaying any identity value supplied by the remote party.
+This assumes that the remote party is trusted and undertakes full responsibility for the display number and name supplied. - If Different From Account ID and Aliases the identity could be the ID of the account that is authorized for the call - or any of the aliases assigned to this account.
+This allows a customer who is assigned two extra DIDs in addition to his primary number to place outgoing calls using any of these DIDs as his identity. - If Different From All Customer Accounts an identity is considered valid if it matches an account ID (or account alias) of any of this customer's accounts.
+This is ideal for SIP trunking types of services, when a customer has his own PBX that contains multiple phone lines (extensions) provided on it.
 The supplied identity is fine as long as it matches one of the phone numbers provided for this customer.